Keiwen/Trackerstone/README.md

 <a target="_blank" href="https://keiwen.github.io/Trackerstone/">Try it on web browser</a> and get mobile app (see below)!
 (Oh, seems to have some issues with IE)

-Current version is 0.8.3 with redesigned deck types and decks
+Current version is 0.8.4 with card pack opening stats

 > Please note that this project is an experiment with VueJS framework and Progressive Web App, maintained on free-time without guarantee :)